-MNGS offers a range of educational activities regarding avalanche safety and awareness.
+For many years we have offered a range of educational activities regarding avalanche safety and awareness.
 Considering that 90% of victims start the avalanche that catches them, it is imperative to gain insight into this complex phenomenon as a fundamental part of learning any winter sport.
 Every individual who enjoys off-piste skiing, freeriding, snowshoeing, sledding, climbing or winter hiking needs to understand the fragility, dynamics and capabilities of avalanches.
-For this reason GuideSource offers:
+For this reason we offer:

 AVALANCHE AWARENESS SAFETY

 Avalanche (AVI) Awareness Safety Presentations are offered as a public service to communities, corporate groups, schools and clubs.
-Programme lengths can range from 30 minutes to two hours, according to your scheduling needs, and talks can be customized to the specific activity of participants.
-These AVI Safety Presentations were specifically designed to address the interests of all snow sport enthusiasts, school students, off-piste skiers, freeriders, snowboarders, snowshoers, and climbers.
-Local schools like the International Schools in Geneva, local Scout Troops, and corporations like Dupont Nemours have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students, to enhance their safety while enjoying Winter recreational activities.
+Programme lengths can range from 30 minutes to two hours, according to your scheduling needs, with talks customized to the specific activity of participants.
+These safety presentations were designed to address the interests of all snow sport enthusiasts, off-piste skiers, freeriders, snowboarders, snowshoers, mountaineers and climbers.
+Local schools in Geneva, Scout Troops, climbing gyms, Swiss ski schools and corporations regularly take advantage of these talks to increase the knowledge base and overall safety of their employees and students who enjoy winter recreational activities.

-For adult groups, businesses, corporations and organizations we make these presentations for a small fee, which we contribute to the Education for Orphans of Nepal (EON) charity.
+For young people, Avalanche Presentations are regularly taught in English through the months of November to March, at both public and private schools.
+We offer these free talks to students as a public safety service, unless the school chooses to offer a donation.
+For adult groups, businesses, corporations and organizations we make these presentations for a small contribution to the Education for Orphans of Nepal (EON) charity.
 A description of these presentations can be found below.

 - Introduce and explain where, when, and why avalanches occur

-- Describe who gets caught and the common reasons
+- Describe who the victims are that get caught and the most common reasons

-- Provide important information about staying safe in the backcountry while skiing, sledding, snowshoeing or enjoying any off-piste activity
+- Provide vital information about staying safe in the backcountry when off-piste

-- Explain various designs of avalanche safety equipment, its limitations and usage
+- Clarify the various types of avalanche safety equipment, its limitations and usage

 - Enhancement of interpretation of avalanche bulletins and weather reports

-- Recognition of basic clues of potential avalanche danger (the ‘5 Red Warning Flags’)
+- Recognition of clues to potential avalanche danger like the ‘5 AVI Warning Flags’, etc

 - Understanding the basics of planning and making informed choices in avalanche areas